aginies/virt-scenario/README.md

 Idea is to use multiple **templates** and concatenate them to create the expected Guest XML file.
 If Host need a custom setting it will also be done.

+IE: setting up a secure VM is not so easy from scratch, this tool will prepare the host, the XML guest config with secure parameter, and will deal with all the certificate, attestation and launch measurement.
+In only 2 commands you can start a secure VM on an AMD SEV system!

 Customization to match a specific scenario is not graved in stone.
 The idea is to prepare a configuration which should improved the usage compared to a basic setting.
 This will **NOT guarantee** that this is perfect as this higly depends on your current system.